-- (1) Includes 814,927 shares of common stock directly held by Mr. Oberbeck, 120,972 shares of common stock held by Saratoga Investment Advisors, which Mr. Oberbeck controls, and 116,485 shares of common stock held by CLO Partners LLC, an entity wholly owned by Mr. Oberbeck. - (2) Includes 277,631 shares of common stock held by GSC CDO III, L.L.C. and certain of its affiliates.
-The address of Black Diamond Capital Management, L.L.C. is One Sound Shore Drive, Suite 200, Greenwich, CT 06830. - (3) Includes 116,731 shares of our common stock held by Raging Capital Fund, LP ("Raging Capital Fund") and 192,268 shares of our common stock held by Raging Capital Fund (QP), LP ("Raging Capital Fund QP" and together with Raging Capital Fund, the "Raging Funds").
+- (2) Includes 39,501 shares of common stock directly held by Mr. Petrocelli.
+All other shares of common stock attributed to Mr. Petrocelli are owned directly and indirectly by Christian L. Oberbeck (856,499 shares), our chief executive office and president and the managing member of our investment adviser, Charles G. Phillips (39,501 shares of common stock), a managing director of our investment adviser, John F. MacMurray (4,344 shares of common stock), an investment professional of our investment adviser, Charles P. Durkin, Jr. (24,613 shares of common stock), a senior advisor at Saratoga Management Company, an affiliate of Saratoga Partners, and John P. Birkelund (79,003 shares of common stock), a senior advisor at Saratoga Management Company, an affiliate of Saratoga Partners, with whom Mr. Petrocelli may be deemed to be a member of a "group" under Section 13d-3 of the Exchange Act and, as a result, may be deemed to share voting and/or investment power with respect to the shares owned by these individuals. - (3) Mr. Petrocelli is not seeking reelection to the Board at the Annual Meeting.
+As a result, his term as a member of the Board will expire at the Annual Meeting.
+However, Mr. Petrocelli will continue to serve the Company as its Chief Financial Officer, Secretary and Chief Compliance Officer. - (4) Includes 14 shares of common stock held by GSC Secondary Interest Fund, LLC and 13,927 shares of common stock held by Greenwich Street Capital Partners II, L.P., both of which are affiliates of GSC CDO III, L.L.C..
+The address of GSC CDO III, LLC is 500 Campus Drive, Suite 220, Florham Park, New Jersey 07932. - (5) Includes 95,248 shares of our common stock held by Raging Capital Fund, LP ("Raging Capital Fund") and 72,441 shares of our common stock held by Raging Capital Fund (QP), LP ("Raging Capital Fund QP" and together with Raging Capital Fund, the "Raging Funds").
 Raging Capital Management, LLC ("Raging Capital") is the general partner of each of the Raging Funds.
 William C. Martin is the managing member of Raging Capital.
-By virtue of these relationships, each of Raging Capital and Mr. Martin may be deemed to beneficially own our common Stock owned directly by the Raging
+By virtue of these relationships, each of Raging Capital and Mr. Martin may be deemed to beneficially own our common stock owned directly by the Raging Funds.